datawire/ambassador-docs/docs/emissary/2.0/howtos/istio.md

 ```

 <Alert severity="warning">
-  We will use this label to arrange for auto-injection in the `$productNamespace$` Namespace below, but
-  it is <b>critical</b> that you also apply it on other Namespaces in which you install services.
+  The following example uses the istio-injection label to arrange auto-injection in the $productNamespace$.
+It is <b>critical</b> that you apply the the label to all Namespaces in which you install services.
 </Alert>

 ## Install $productName$ with Istio Integration